smurz/dinapp/README.md

 Use the published In-App product contract address in our **DINAPP.Libs.Client** library.

-###### Other managment functions:
+### In-App purchase management:

-There are 2 ways for paying your In-App.
-User can send ether to address of In-App.
+There are 2 ways for paying for In-App product.
+User can send enough ether to In-App contract address directly.

 ![SendFunds]

-Or user can execute payable function `HandlePayment` in contract of In-App.
+Or user can execute payable function `HandlePayment` of In-App contract.

 ![HandlePayment]

-Also you can generate free promo for user.
-It is a free subscribe.
+You can give away free promo subscription or consumable to the user directly.

 ![Promo]

-In disputed situations, you can freeze a user's subscription for a specified number of days and unfreeze it later.
+If you think that user subscription is abused you can freeze a user's subscription for some days and unfreeze it later.

 ![Freeze]